 Christian workers can carry the good news of Jesus to the tribes of Sudan using Gospel recordings and films, as well as relating stories from Scripture.
 Oral communication is needed, for evangelism and for discipleship purposes.

+Pray for the Holy Spirit to work powerfully through those ministering to the Masalit people.
 Pray for the followers of Jesus among the Masalit.
 There are only a few, and they need prayer support.
 Pray they will find each other in order to fellowship together.
 Pray they will clearly understand the basis of their faith, and rest firmly on Christ and his finished work on the cross.

 Pray the Masalit people will be able to live peacefully with the neighboring tribes, and will be able to care adequately for their families.
 Pray for clean water to drink, and for sufficient, healthy food.